firedotwater/devops/M5 Stack/README.md

 ### Exercise Nr.
 2

 The second Exercise was something similiar like the previous one.
-I had to work with the accelleration and beschleinigung.
+I had to work with the accelleration and beschleinigung:

 ```
 from m5stack import *